When to Match: A Cost-Balancing Principle for Dynamic Markets: Model, Algorithm, and Main Results

+The theorem gives the full tradeoff induced by the balancing parameter.
+The term $1+\alpha$ controls cases in which OPT's corresponding match occurs no earlier than CB's match, while the term $1+1/\alpha$ controls cases in which OPT matches earlier.
+The robust worst-case calibration is therefore $\alpha=1$, which yields a 2-competitive policy.

 Theorem~\ref{thm:main} has several important implications.
-First, the CB algorithm provides a guaranteed performance bound: its cost is at most $(1+\sqrt{\Gamma})$ times the offline optimum, regardless of the arrival pattern.
-This guarantee holds even under adversarial arrivals where the arrival sequence is chosen to maximize the algorithm's cost.
-Second, the competitive ratio depends only on the structural parameter $\Gamma$, which is determined by the matching cost function, not by the arrival process.
-This means the same algorithm works well across different demand environments without re-tuning.
+First, the CB algorithm provides a guaranteed performance bound: its cost is at most twice the offline optimum when $\alpha=1$.
+This guarantee holds for adversarial finite balanced arrival sequences.
+Second, the competitive ratio is distribution-free and depends only on the chosen balancing parameter, not on the arrival timings.
+Thus, the theorem does not require a stochastic arrival model.
 Third, as we will demonstrate in Section~\ref{sec:analysis}, standard heuristics such as greedy matching and fixed-threshold policies can have unbounded competitive ratios, meaning their costs can be arbitrarily worse than the optimum in adversarial scenarios.
 The CB algorithm thus offers a qualitatively stronger guarantee than these common approaches.

 The proof of Theorem~\ref{thm:main} and additional theoretical results, including a lower bound on the competitive ratio achievable by any online algorithm, are presented in Section~\ref{sec:analysis}.